 Spacious quiet 2 level condo in historic 'Pick and Gad' Building in Telluride.
 Central location in town is one or two blocks from ski lift, gondola, town park, river, trails, library and the bars and restaurants of Telluride's main street.

-3 BR (2 bedrooms with queen sized beds + one 1/2 bedroom with a sofa-sleeper, 2 BA (1 master + 1 guest), downstairs entry/mudroom with off-street parking.
+3 BR (2 bedrooms with queen sized beds + a 3rd bedroom with a twin bed plus trundle underneath, 2 BA (1 master + 1 guest), downstairs entry/mudroom with off-street parking.
 Also a big living room with expansive couch for overflow sleeper or inflate-bed.
 NY loft style high ceilings with 1600+ sq feet of living space.
 Designer furnished and lighting with outdoor deck and a gated yard.
 Living room has 42' flat screen HDTV with DirectTV.
 Deck and dining rooms adjoin new kitchen with restored vintage stove.